Dre Campbell Farm

 6. Row Covers

-To protect plants from pest attacks, use floating row covers specially designed for this purpose.
+To protect plants from pests, use floating row covers designed for this purpose.
 The thin, lightweight material allows air and sunlight in while keeping pests out.

 7. Trap Crop

 Both adults and larvae of Mexican bean beetles love to feed on lima beans.
-Hence, this is one type of crop that you can use to entice these pests away from your other crops.
+Hence, this is one type of crop you can use to deter these pests from your other crops.

 Plant lima beans a little away from your garden to attract these pests.